 The novelist John Updike felt that having a daily routine was so important because it “saves you from giving up.”

-These sentiments were shared even among those whose overall personalities and lifestyles were fairly hedonistic; for example, though the modern artist Francis Bacon and the writer Ernest Hemingway sometimes stayed up late partying (the former drank six bottles of wine a day), they would nonetheless still wake up early and get to work, hangovers be damned.
+These sentiments were shared even among those whose overall personalities and lifestyles were fairly hedonistic; for example, though the modern artist Francis Bacon and the writer Ernest Hemingway could be called night owls and sometimes stayed up late partying (the former drank six bottles of wine a day), they would nonetheless still wake up early and get to work, hangovers and getting enough hours of sleep be damned.
+A productive morning and productive day were always on the docket.
 As Papa put it, “You have to work every day.
 No matter what has happened the day or night before, get up and bite the nail.”

 Further, among the individuals Currey profiled, such revelry was far more the exception than the rule.
 Despite the reputation of creative types as living freewheeling, iconoclastic lives, the vast majority kept to routines — inside and outside of their work schedules — that were surprisingly quiet, prosaic, and closed-in.
 “I love the cell,” Voltaire exclaimed, and so did many of his productive peers throughout time.

-The lives of famous authors and artists typically look something like this: wake up, eat breakfast, do a few hours of work, eat lunch, do a few more hours of work, eat dinner with spouse, take a walk (if one stand-out commonality did emerge from surveying all these routines, it’s taking a daily walk, or two; almost a third of the individuals profiled kept this habit), watch television or read a book, go to bed.
+The morning habits and daily rituals lives of famous authors and artists typically look something like this: wake up, drink a glass of water, eat breakfast, do a few hours of work, eat lunch, do a few more hours of work, eat dinner with spouse, take a walk (if one stand-out commonality did emerge from surveying all these routines, it’s taking a daily walk, or two; almost a third of the individuals profiled kept this habit), watch television or read a book, go to bed Entire days would pass like this.
 They went out surprisingly seldom, and this was not an incidental choice but an intentional one; limiting distractions expanded their creativity.
 Or as Gustave Flaubert put it, “Be regular and orderly in your life like a bourgeois so that you may be violent and original in your work.”